 Are you looking for a city break close to the UK that offers something a bit different?
-Well, search no more Porto is the perfect choice for a cultural holiday that won’t break the bank.
+Well, search no more!
+Porto is the perfect choice for a cultural holiday that won't break the bank.

 Discovering Old Town

-The best way to discover Porto is to get lost in its winding streets and discover the old town’s hidden gems.
-A great place to start your exploration is São Bento da Vitória Street which runs parallel to the river Douro – here, you will find some of the most decorated churches and squares, including Miradouro da Vitória where you can take in breathtaking views over the city.
+The best way to discover Porto is to get lost in its winding streets and uncover the old town's hidden gems.
+A great place to start your exploration is São Bento da Vitória Street, which runs parallel to the Douro River.
+Here, you will find some of the most decorated churches and squares, including:

-As you continue down the street, take some time to visit Instituto do Vinho do Porto (Porto Wine Institute) and find out about the city’s most famous export – port wine.
-The Palácio da Bolsa (Stock Exchange Palace), located in Praça do Infante, is another must-see and offers excellent views of the old town.
+As you continue down the street, take some time to visit the Instituto do Vinho do Porto (Porto Wine Institute) and learn about the city's most famous export - port wine.

 It isn't easy to visit Porto and not enjoy their greatest export, Port.
 While there are many famous port houses (Taylors, Grahams, and Cockburns) in Gaia situated on the riverside, visiting a Portuguese port house is essential.
 We recommend a visit to Real Companhia Velha.

-For the price of your tour around the cellars at Real Companhia Velha, you can watch a video, walk around the cellars with a guide and enjoy a few glasses of the port, but that’s not all your ticket includes a visit to the Real Companhia Velha port museum and another port tasting session.
+But that's not all!
+Your ticket also includes a visit to the Real Companhia Velha port museum and another port tasting session.
 The entire experience is such good value and highly recommended.

 Exploring Beyond The City

-If you have some extra time, it’s worth venturing further out of the city to explore what Porto offers outside its walls.
-Just 40 minutes by car is Serra do Pilar Monastery, an impressive Medieval building with breathtaking views over the Douro river and the Atlantic Ocean.
+If you have some extra time, it's worth venturing further out of the city to explore what Porto offers outside its walls.
+Just 40 minutes by car is Serra do Pilar Monastery, an impressive Medieval building with breathtaking views over the Douro River and the Atlantic Ocean.

 Exploring Further Afield

-If you’re looking for something further afield, then the Douro Valley is well worth visiting.
-Here you’ll find incredible scenery, stunning vineyards and traditional villages nestled amongst the terraced hills of this ancient wine valley.
+If you're looking for something further afield, then the Douro Valley is well worth visiting.
+Here, you'll find incredible scenery, stunning vineyards, and traditional villages nestled amongst the terraced hills of this ancient wine valley.

 There are plenty of ways to explore; rent your car or take a tour.
 Whatever you choose, visit the Quintas (wineries) and enjoy a glass of port while taking in your surroundings (but not if you’re driving).